Skip to main content

 To find the bus stop, walk out of the terminal, take a left and immediate right towards the main road.
 When you reach the main road take another left and carry on until you come to a large junction.
 It is near the large ‘Kuala Kedah’ letters.
 Cross the road and take a right at this junction.
 On the left-hand side is a blue shelter near road signs.
 Wait here and the bus should arrive sometime between half past and quarter to the hour.

-Instead, cross the carpark and head into the building on the right-hand side.
+Instead, cross the car park and head into the building on the right-hand side.
 You will find the ticket counters on the left-hand side and right side of the building so do scout!
-Either way, there are plenty of buses heading towards both Penang and Buttersworth.
+Either way, there are plenty of buses heading towards both Penang and Butterworth.

-If you do get a bus to Buttersworth, you will need to take the ferry over to Penang.
+If you do get a bus to Butterworth, you will need to take the ferry over to Penang.
 The ferry costs 1.20 MYR (€0.25), takes 5 minutes to cross and runs until midnight.

-Check what bus terminal in Penang that you are arriving to as some will travel to KOMAK (in Georgetown) or the Terminal Sungai Nibing which is about 30 minutes south of Georgetown Centre.
+Check what bus terminal in Penang you are arriving at as some will travel to KOMAK (in Georgetown) or the Terminal Sungai Nibong which is about 30 minutes south of Georgetown Centre.

 Within the terminal grounds, as if facing the main road, head to the left-hand side to take the local Rapid bus to Georgetown.
 You can jump on #401 to Georgetown.
-The #401 runs as late as 11 pm (we jumped on one that arrived at 11.20pm but we think it was delayed arriving in so triple check what times the buses finish at.
+The #401 runs as late as 11 pm (we jumped on one that arrived at 11.20 pm but we think it was delayed arriving so triple-check what times the buses finish at.

-The local Rapid buses start running as early as 5.30am which is handy if you arrive in early on an overnight bus.
+The local Rapid buses start running as early as 5.30 am which is handy if you arrive early on an overnight bus.

 Buses #301 #303 #304 head towards the jetty which isn’t too far from the Georgetown centre.